 3. Auditors never sleep

 No matter what your compliance needs are, there's always an audit cycle—whether it’s quarterly, annually, or semiannually.
 Auditors are always going to come back, and they’ll want to see evidence of how you supported your compliance over time.
-To date, there's only one tool to give you easy access to know what fields are encrypted across your organization: Secure for Shield.
+To date, there's only one tool to give you easy access to know what fields are encrypted across your organization: Secure.

 In conclusion, keep in mind that your implementation of Salesforce Shield Platform Encryption is the beginning, not the end, of your efforts to secure your data in the cloud.
 You will want to develop an ongoing plan to keep up with changes (both yours and Salesforce’s) and review your implementation on a regular basis to record the state of your instance at points in time.